sagemath/sagewiki_to_gh-2022-10-10/SageWiki.md

 = About this wiki =

 '''Editing the wiki.'''
 Page editing uses the MoinMoin syntax.
 To edit the wiki, log in using your [[https://trac.sagemath.org/sage_trac/|sage-trac]] account.
 Getting an account involves convincing a human by email that you not a spammer.
+If you edit an existing page with a long history, a key question is: "If someone opens this page tomorrow, will they be able to tell which information is current and which is outdated?"
+Edit accordingly.

 '''SageWiki maintenance.'''
 The [[SageWikiMaintenance page]] attempts to reorganize the wiki, which has accumulated many outdated pages.